 These fields of learning allow us to analyze our complex society and make thoughtful decisions based on inquiry, evaluation, and empathy.
 Humanities fields include (but are not limited to) anthropology, archaeology, area studies, art and architectural history and criticism, cultural studies, economics, ethics, ethnic studies, folklore, gender and sexuality studies, geography, history, history of science and technology, international studies, jurisprudence, languages and linguistics, literature, music history and criticism, philosophy, political science, religion and comparative religion, sociology, theatre history and criticism.

-They often have deep knowledge of a particular subject as well as a broadly humanistic perspective and practice.
-Humanities scholars may be internal staff or someone brought in from outside, depending on the needs of the project.
+They may be internal staff or someone brought in from outside, depending on the needs of the project.
 This person helps you deepen and enrich the humanities content in your project.
 Traditionally, scholars have been academic humanists—university faculty, graduate students, or researchers who have an advanced degree in a humanities field and are employed by an institution of higher learning.
 Sometimes these scholars are instead public humanists—those who have an advanced degree in a humanities field, but are not affiliated with a college or university.
 They may work for non-profit organizations like museums, libraries, or cultural centers, or they may work independently.
-Other humanities scholars come from non-traditional backgrounds.
-They may not possess an advanced degree since their knowledge comes from a different cultural construct.
-But they are still defined by their own communities as keepers of knowledge, cultural resources, and understanding.
+Other humanities scholars come from nontraditional backgrounds.
+They may not possess an advanced degree, but are defined by their own communities as keepers of knowledge and cultural resources.

-- Content provider to develop or help shape ideas in a humanities project
+- Provide content to develop or help shape ideas in a humanities project.

-- Researcher or writer of critical and interpretive materials: essays, exhibition text, curricular materials, script treatments, catalogues, etc
+- Research or write critical and interpretive materials: essays, exhibition text, curricula, script treatments, catalogues, etc.

-- Synthesizer/contextualizer to situate your project within a broader perspective
+- Synthesize or contextualize your project within a broader humanities perspective.

 That is because we believe that the humanities are for everyone, but only a limited slice of the population usually attends humanities programs.
 And that means that many New Jerseyans do not have an opportunity to experience how the humanities can change their perception of the world and their place in it.
-These are the underserved and underrepresented audiences that we want to reach through our work at NJCH.
+These are the underserved and underrepresented audiences that we all want to reach.
 We have special love for projects that seek out these audiences and find ways to engage them.

-Populations that often lack representation in the humanities include:
+We do know that some communities often lack representation in the humanities.
+They include:

 - People of color